Wine, Beer & Cider

-Perched like a ski lodge above Route 11 just north of downtown Lexington, Devils Backbone Outpost Brewery & Tap Room is a popular end-of-trail stop for hikers heading home from nearby mountains.
-Look for outdoor adventurers on the patio, where the mountain views are best enjoyed with a pint of Vienna Lager.
+Perched like a ski lodge above Route 11 just north of downtown Lexington, Devils Backbone Outpost Tap Room & Kitchen is a popular end-of-trail stop for hikers heading home from peak conquests.
+Look for fellow adventurers on the patio, where the mountain views are best enjoyed with a pint of Vienna Lager.
 The taproom, which features 17 taps, is a high-ceilinged industrial space where you can enjoy a burger and fries.
 You might also catch local musicians playing a set.
 Weekend brewery tours are a great way to learn a few secrets of the trade.

 Drink in the Shenandoah Valley!

-The Shenandoah Beerwerks Trail brings the increasingly popular craft beer experience together with easy access to the beautiful farms, scenic mountains, unique arts and culture events and vast outdoor recreation opportunities available in the Shenandoah Valley.
-Spanning from Natural Bridge to Harrisonburg, craft beer enthusiasts can experience 13 breweries all within an hour's drive.
+The Shenandoah Beerwerks Trail brings the craft beer experience together with easy access to beautiful farms, scenic mountains, unique arts and culture events, and the vast outdoor recreation opportunities available across the Shenandoah Valley.
+Stretching from Natural Bridge to Harrisonburg, the Beerwerks Trail is home to 18 breweries all within an hour's drive.
 Many of these breweries offer tours and live music.

-As you sip your cab franc and gaze at the pastures and silos that frame Rockbridge Vineyard, it's easy to feel like a character in a grand painting, endlessly enjoying the good life.
-Sitting on a bend in the road in Raphine, this welcoming vineyard and tasting room is open daily.
-In the spring and summer, pull over for live music during the Sundays on the Deck series, usually offered twice per month.
+As you sip your cab franc and gaze at the pastures and silos that frame Rockbridge Vineyard & Brewery, it's easy to feel like a character in a grand painting, endlessly enjoying the good life.
+Sitting on a bend in the road in Raphine, this welcoming vineyard and tasting room is open Tuesday through Sunday.
+In the spring and summer, pull over for live music on Sunday afternoons.

 On the way to Goshen Pass, stop by Lexington Valley Vineyard for a robust Norton and a traditional Mediterranean snack basket.
-Sit on the deck, pet the dogs and delight in the mountain views, just call before you haul.
+Sit on the deck, pet the dogs, and delight in the mountain views ... just call before you haul.
 Further down the road in Rockbridge Baths, Jump Mountain Vineyard specializes in Old World dry wines.
-Open on weekends, shoot 'em an email then stop by for a tasting, a tour and bottle of cabernet sauvignon.
+Open on weekends, shoot 'em an email and then stop by for a tasting, a tour, and a bottle of cabernet sauvignon.

 For a well-crafted cocktail step into Haywood's or TAPS, both housed in The Georges boutique inn.
 At either bar you can raise a glass to heroes and legends from W&L and VMI with a college-themed cocktail.
 Housemade bitters are a highlight.
 If you want to party like it's 1799, order one of the Colonial-era shrubs, infused with local fruit.

-Cocktails seem even sweeter when mixed with fresh air and enjoyed from the terrace of Rocca Bar Ristorante with Virginia Military Institute and Washington & Lee University are impressive backdrops.
+Cocktails seem even sweeter when mixed with fresh air and enjoyed from the terrace of Juniper Lounge, where Virginia Military Institute and Washington & Lee University are impressive backdrops.
 The Palms is a Lexington mainstay, and they're whipping up something new and tasty on the regular.
-People watching from the bar at the Southern Inn or the Bistro on Main is also a popular activity ... you just never know who you will spot walking down the brick sidewalks on Main Street!
+People watching from the bar at the Southern Inn or the Bistro on Main is also a popular activity ... you never know who you will spot walking down the brick sidewalks on Main Street.